nst-guide/terrain/README.md

 United States is mapped at 1 meter resolution, I'd suggest considering using 1 meter data where available.

-### Terrain RGB
+### Terrain RGB vs Raster Hillshade

 Historically, the way to make a hillshade is to generate raster images where each cell stores the level of grayscale to display.

 With Mapbox GL, you have a new option: [Terrain RGB tiles](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/#mapbox-terrain-rgb).